Cysharp/MagicOnion/README.md

 StreamingHub instance is shared while connecting so StreamingHub's field can use cache area of connection.

 ### ExceptionHandling and StatusCode
-If you are return custom status code from server to client, you can use `throw new ReturnStatusException`.
+To return custom status codes from the server to the client, you can use `throw new ReturnStatusException`.

 ```csharp
 public Task SendMessageAsync(string message)